-For the three months and the year ended December 31, 2022 (Expressed in United States dollars)
+For the three months ended March 31, 2023 (Expressed in United States dollars)

 This Management Discussion and Analysis ("MD&A") is intended to help the reader understand Mako Mining Corp. (the "Company" or "Mako"), the operations, financial position, and current and future business environment.
-This MD&A is intended to supplement and complement Mako's audited consolidated financial statements for the year ended December 31, 2022, which have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards ("IFRS").
+This MD&A is intended to supplement and complement Mako's condensed interim consolidated financial statements for the three months ended March 31, 2023, which have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards ("IFRS") applicable to the preparation of interim financial statements, including International Accounting Standard 34, Interim Financial Reporting.